home-assistant/home-assistant.io/source/_integrations/deconz.markdown

 ### Device triggers

 To simplify using remote control devices in automations deCONZ integration exposes them as device triggers.
 This will expose all possible variations of button presses and rotations.
-Note that this is a manually curated list and will not initially be as complete as what deCONZ supports.

-Review [this list](https://github.com/home-assistant/core/blob/15a8f6741bdf852b6f542be61aacb4896cd9e1ff/homeassistant/components/deconz/device_trigger.py#L559) to see if your device is supported by device triggers
+Most popular brands of Zigbee remotes are supported.

 #### Requesting support for new device trigger

-Requesting support for additional devices requires the device model (can be acquired from debug logs) together with a mapping of action and button event, e.g., Hue dimmer remote model "RWL021", Short press turn on 1000.
+If you have a Zigbee remote that is not yet supported you can request support for it by creating an issue on Home Assistant Core GitHub repository.
+This requires the device model (can be acquired from debug logs) together with a mapping of action and button event, e.g., Hue dimmer remote model "RWL021", Short press turn on 1000.

 ## Examples